 Pete’s Top 10:

-Greenwood Football record by year (Courtesy of: SC Football History & MaxPreps)
+Greenwood Football record since 1990 (Courtesy of: SC Football History & MaxPreps)